immortal/immortal/README.md

 [ ![Download](https://api.bintray.com/packages/nbari/immortal/immortal/images/download.svg) ](https://bintray.com/nbari/immortal/immortal/_latestVersion)

-If services need to run on behalf other system user `www, nobody, www-data`, not root, Immortal should be compiled from source for the desired target/architecture, otherwise this error maybe returned:
+If services need to run on behalf other system user `www, nobody, www-data`, not `root`, **immortal** should be compiled from source for the desired target/architecture, otherwise, this error may be returned:

     Error looking up user: "www". user: Lookup requires cgo